OpenAMP/openamp-docs/demos/rpmsg_multi_services.rst

 RPMsg Client Sample
 ===================

 The Linux rpmsg_client_sample driver begins sending 'hello world!' messages on a rpmsg_driver probe, initiated by a name service announcement from the remote.
 This is repeated a predefined count times for each response from the remote.
-The response from the remote application is to return the same packet received at the :ref:`RPMsg endpoint <rpmsg-endpoint>` of the host controller.
+The response from the remote application is to return the same packet received at the :ref:`RPMsg endpoint <rpmsg-endpoint>` of the main controller.

 When the count (100) responses have been sent, the endpoint is destroyed by the remote.